CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 ## 5. Acceptance Criteria
 Minimum acceptance criteria is a enhanced CI/CD/CT pipeline for an API developed and tested with our example URL shortener API.
 It will detect all commits and pull requests in a GitHub repository, and run the pipeline defined by our GitHub actions configurations.
 This will build a docker image and deploy the changes to a running production server with no stoppage.
 - Add integration test in CI pipeline
+- Create a staging environment to perform application testing
 - Any code that does not build or passes tests will not make it to production
-- The example URL shortener API will automatically be deployed on Kubernetes in CD pipeline
-- Generic and extensible, can be easily implemented by an API developer using Flask/Python
+- Make sure that application on production environment gets tested continuously

 ## 6. Release Planning
 Release 1 (Deadline: Feb 23, Demo1: Feb 26)
 - Write selenium tests for the Flask application and test them manually
-- Automate selenium tests in CI pipeline
+- Configure the previous code base and deploy a code change to OpenShift

 Release 2 (Deadline: Mar 9, Demo2: Mar 12)
-- Configure the previous code base and deploy a code change to OpenShift
-- Deploy the app on Kubernetes during CD
+- Create the application testing environment for CI pipleine
+- Automate the integration tests using Selenium/cypress in CI pipeline

 Release 3 (Deadline: Mar 23, Demo3: Mar 26)
+- Creating the staging environment in CD pipeline
-- Add integration test on kubernetes in CI pipeline
+- Automate the integration tests using Selenium/cypress in CD pipeline

 Release 4 (Deadline: Apr 6, Demo4: Apr 9)
-- Add other test (smoke test) on kubernetes in CI pipeline
-- Out-of-Scope features
+- Create the production envrionment for continuous testing
+- Perform continuous testing

 Release 5 (Deadline: end of semester)
 - Complete documentation and make sure every part is functional, stable, and verified